shonsirsha/chimp_backend/README.md

 Default port is `5000` for **REST API SERVER**
 Default port is `7500` for **FILE SERVER**

-**FILE SERVER** is used to serve/host static files (such as images, documents,etc).
-For example, to access a profile picture of a user from your application, make sure that the file server is running, and it should be located at `localhost:7500/somepath/profile_pic.jpg`.
+**FILE SERVER** is used to serve/host static files (mostly images, documents, and other user uploads).
+It is in default located at `./user_uploads`

+For example, to access a profile picture of a user from your application, make sure that the file server is running, and it should be located at `localhost:7500/user_uploads/somepath/profile_pic.jpg`.

-Default route to the REST API SERVER is `/api/`.
+Default host to the REST API SERVER is `localhost:5000/api/`.
-Default route to the FILE SERVER is `/` (the root directory of this repo).
+Default host to the FILE SERVER is `localhost:7500/` (the root directory of this repo).

 **Possible Error:**